 The production facility in Finspång has around 30 suppliers of ingots, slabs, alloy components and scrap metal, one third of which are categorized as strategic suppliers.1) Gränges’ production facility in Shanghai has seven large suppliers of ingots, slabs and alloys, of which three are categorized as strategic suppliers and three are traders.
 Gränges’ production facilities in the US buy primary and scrap aluminium through metal commodity traders and aluminium producers.

-To ensure sustainable behaviour, all suppliers of raw materials are to comply with and sign Gränges’ Supplier Declaration.
+To ensure sustainable behaviour, all suppliers of raw materials are to comply with and sign Gränges’ Supplier Code of Conduct.
 In doing so, the suppliers undertake to comply with all applicable laws and regulations, including the 10 principles of the UN Global Compact, and to observe responsible, ethical, and sound business and commercial principles.

-Gränges’ Supplier Declaration states that suppliers are to have zero tolerance for all types of bribes and corruption and for collaborating in violation of competition laws.
+Gränges’ Supplier Code of Conduct states that suppliers are to have zero tolerance for all types of bribes and corruption and for collaborating in violation of competition laws.
 They are also to avoid conflicts of interest, provide reasonable working conditions, promote good health and safety at their workplaces, and respect human rights, such as not accepting child labour or any form of forced labour, and to respect the environment by, for example, minimizing harmful emissions and waste.
-Suppliers must also ensure that the principles in the Supplier Declaration are in turn adhered to by their own suppliers.
+Suppliers must also ensure that the principles in the Supplier Code of Conduct are in turn adhered to by their own suppliers.

 Indirect materials and suppliers